AudreyMeng/rubyonrails/README.md

 This creates a new **controller home with action index**, try webpage localhost:3000/home/index.

-we can change the content of action index by editing file _app/views/home/index.html.erb_
+> edit webpage content of action index by editing file _app/views/home/index.html.erb_

 # Route
 route file is in config/routes.rb